Due to the the unpredictable nature of the spread of COVID-19 worldwide, the Columbia Summer in Greece program has been cancelled for Summer 2020.

 In this course students engage with historical, anthropological, literary, and artistic approaches to examine Greek history and culture, and they are given the opportunity and training to present their acquired knowledge in an art exhibition.
 Through a focus on this year’s theme of “expeditions,” we will consider how Greek society, history, and landscape have been imagined and studied from perspectives ranging from Ottoman travelers and Bavarian botanists to European Union technocrats and contemporary art curators.
 The course is structured around classroom seminars centered on the study and discussion of texts, films, and cultural artifacts; site visits, fieldtrips, and walking tours; and workshop sessions in which students learn about and gain experience in all stages of curating and creating art for an exhibition.
 Students can expect to develop a historically, socially, and politically informed understanding of Greece; learn through cross-disciplinary and multi-modal exploration, collaborative work, and a project-based approach; and gain broadly applicable skills in curation, artistic practice, and social scientific research.

-The program is based in Athens and includes visits to Nafplio in the Peloponnese, the Cycladic island of Syros, and an archaeological excavation in Thebes.
+The program is based in Athens and includes visits to places such as Nafplio in the Peloponnese, Thessaloniki in the Macedonian Gulf, and an archaeological excavation in Thebes.

 This course counts towards the Hellenic Studies major/concentration and the Art History major/concentration.
 Other departments (history, sociology, anthropology) may grant credit upon review of the syllabus.

 **Please note that attendance at all class meetings, workshops, and field trips is mandatory.

 Prior to the start of the program in Greece, there will be three pre-departure seminars to prepare you for the work you will do once in Athens.